-CSCCE is increasingly featured in articles and publications about scientific community management.
-If you’ve mentioned us or have seen something we’ve missed, please let us know by emailing email@example.com.
+CSCCE is increasingly featured in articles and publications about scientific community management, and our CC BY scaffolding resources are regularly adapted.
+If you’ve mentioned us or have seen something we’ve missed, please let us know by emailing firstname.lastname@example.org.

 - The FAIR4RS team: Working together to make research software FAIR – The authors describe how they are using CSCCE’s Community Participation Model to guide their community programming and inform their community strategy.

 - CSCCE is mentioned in this Nature Reviews Microbiology commentary about the National Microbiome Data Collaborative, which we’re supporting to train data ambassadors.

 - NESTA report on innovation brokerage – Using technology based on feedback given at an all-day invited workshop in which Center Director Lou Woodley participated.

 - eLife innovation labs – This program, run by eLife, supports early career researchers in developing open science projects.
 Center Director Lou Woodley consulted on it.

 - Science inreach – why building connections as scientists matters – An interview with Center Director, Lou Woodley for ASBMB careers.

 - Netweaving dialogue study by University of Colorado, Boulder – This research study looked at the role of academic thought leaders in STEM education systems change.